Faculty & Staff at TUC

 Wiley A, Edalat K, Chiang P, Mora M, Mirro K, Lee M, Muhr H and Elul T: The GSK-3β and α-catenin binding sites of β-catenin exert opposing effects on the terminal ventral optic axonal projection.
 Developmental Dynamics.
 2008 May 237(5): 1434-1441.

-Patel A, Bains A, Lam ML, Millet R and Elul T: Visualization of Morphogenesis using the Processing Programming Language.
-Journal of Biocommunication, In press, Vol. 40 (2), 2016.
+Patel A, Bains A, Millet R and Elul T: Visualization of Morphogenesis using the Processing Programming Language.
+Journal of Biocommunication, 2017 Vol. 41 (1).

 Society for Neuroscience